-Your 120-mile route today takes in some of Scotland’s most awe-inspiring coastal touring routes, through ancient crofting settlements and charming villages, alongside shimmering lochs and in the shadow of intimidating and dramatic mountains.
+Your 110-mile route today takes in some of Scotland’s most awe-inspiring coastal touring routes, through ancient crofting settlements and tiny villages, alongside shimmering lochs and in the shadow of intimidating and dramatic mountains.
 We’ll provide recommendations for our favourite sightseeing, historic and dining stops along the way.

-Another unforgettable day on the road awaits, with a 120-mile route taking in the drama and romance of Scotland’s far North-eastern corner and along the North coast towards your next stop by Thurso.
-On the way, you’ll uncover even more of the country’s dramatic coastline, taking in hidden villages amidst menacing rocky shores, gleaming lochs and changing scenery along every mile.
+Another unforgettable day on the road awaits, with a 138-mile route taking in the drama and romance of Scotland’s far north-western corner and along the North Coast towards your next stop by Thurso.
+On the way, you’ll uncover even more of the country’s dramatic coastline, taking in hidden hamlets amidst menacing rocky shores, gleaming lochs, expansive sandy beaches and changing scenery along every mile.

 Your hotel in Caithness

 Beautifully positioned within 20 acres of woodland, below a waterfall by a gently meandering river, this gem on the North Coast is one we never tire of going that bit further to experience.
 With just 14 comfortably appointed rooms, an acclaimed restaurant serving a menu of the very finest local produce, and with some of the North Coast’s best attractions on the doorstep, this is the perfect spot from which to discover this most fascinating corner of Scotland.

 Today you will enjoy a day out with our local driver-guide to explore this fascinating corner of the country, from the famous headlands of John O’Groats and Dunnet Head to the tiny fishing coves and bays only the locals know.
 The day can be tailored to suit your preferences.

 Later, relax at your hotel with a dram or two before dinner in the cosy and inviting dining room.